roscopeco/halp/README.md

 You can now use halp:

 ```
 halp compile test.c on macos, using C99 and optimization level 3.
-The output file should be called program and should be a freestanding executable  | bash
+The output file should be called program and should be an executable | bash

 0:: Cancel
 1:: clang -std=c99 -O3 -o program test.c